CHRISCARLON/herding-cats/notes.md

 ## Notes for implementing shared loaders behaviours

-Need to understand the structure of we pass to the data loaders of eacgh catalogues first
+Need to understand the structure of what we pass to the data loaders of each catalogues first

 ## SSEN (Scottish and Southern Electricity Networks) Data
 **Return Type:** `List[List]`